101 Super Things to do in the Cotswolds

 35. Station Mill Antiques

 This wonderful Antiques Centre in Chipping Norton is home to 80 high quality, reputable antiques dealers.
 With a huge selection of constantly changing stock to suit all tastes, and the loveliest tea room too (The Tea Set, see No 36 below), you’ll spend hours here for sure.

 36. Afternoon Tea at The Tea Set

-The Tea Set in Chipping Norton, Broadway and Station Mill are three lovely tea rooms in the Cotswolds.
-Although their speciality is beautifully presented and deliciously tempting afternoon teas, the tea room offers mouth-watering lunch and dinner entrees as well.
-Yes, there is tea, but spoil yourself with a flute of bubbly.
+The Tea Set on the High Street in Chipping Norton and The Quiet Woman Antiques Centre in Chipping Norton, are two lovely tea rooms in the Cotswolds.
+Although their speciality is beautifully presented and deliciously tempting afternoon teas, these tea rooms offer mouth-watering lunch, snacks and breakfasts as well.

 37. A lovely walk through the Venice of the Cotswolds

 Step into the Cotswold countryside in and around Bourton-on-the-Water.
 Walk along the river and take in this pretty village, known far and wide for it’s rich architecture and tranquil village scenes, and is often referred to as ‘The Venice of the Cotswolds’.